 The student's academic standing will be determined by the academic work completed in that term prior to the Leave of Absence, using the same criteria outlined within the Academic Standards (p.
-29) section of this catalog. (i.e. If the student completes at least 3 credits, he/she will remain in good standing but graduation may be delayed.
+19) section of this catalog. (i.e. If the student completes at least 3 credits, he/she will remain in good standing but graduation may be delayed.
 If a student completes less than 3 credits, he/she will be placed on academic warning upon return for the next 6-month term, etc.).

-Leave of Absence as outlined in this policy may be requested as an accommodation for a student's own disability by contacting the Director of Counseling, Testing, and Health Services directly.
-The policy on disability accommodation can be found here: http://cths.umhb.edu/disability
+Leave of Absence as outlined in this policy may be requested as an accommodation for a student's own disability by contacting UMHB's Disability Services office directly.
+More information can be found in this catalog in the Students Seeking Disability Accommodations section.